Theme

 What readers may want to review

-Which exported format best matches your environment, such as Transformers, ONNX, MLX, or other compatible runtimes.
+Which exported format matches your environment, such as Transformers, ONNX, MLX, or other compatible runtimes.

 Whether the model's strengths align with your task, since the public materials are more specific than a general "best at everything" framing.